Samidha09/COL774/README.md

-# COL774
+# COL774 : MACHINE LEARNING (2021)
-Machine Learning Assignments
+This repository contains solutions of COL774 assignments.